-The Civil Service Commission is responsible for conducting hearings on appeals of discharge and suspensions totaling more than 30 days in any twelve-month period, and demotion.
+The Civil Service Commission is responsible for conducting hearings on appeals of discharge, suspensions totaling more than 30 days in any twelve-month period, and demotion.
 The Commission has the power to administer oaths, subpoena witnesses, and compel the production of books and papers in accordance therewith.
 When an employee receives a written notice of discharge, they may appeal the action to the Commission.
 The appeal must be filed within 15 days after service of the written notice of discharge.
 The Commission then schedules a hearing within 30 days.
-At the hearing, the employee has a right to counsel and may question the witnesses who testify against him under oath.
+At the hearing, the employee has a right to counsel, may call witnesses and introduce evidence, and may question the witnesses who testify against him under oath.
 The burden of proof is upon the agency to prove that the employee committed the alleged infractions and that discharge is the appropriate discipline.

-In fiscal year 2019, there were 21 discharge appeals filed and the Commission rendered decisions in 27 appeals.
-The Commission imposed a suspension instead of discharge in six appeals and denied six appeals (upheld the discharge).
-Four appeals were dismissed for no jurisdiction because they were either exempt employees or not certified.
-The remaining 11 appeals were withdrawn or settled.
-There were nine pending discharge appeals as of June 30, 2019.
+In fiscal year 2020, there were 32 discharge appeals filed and the Commission rendered decisions in 23 appeals.
+The Commission reduced discharge to suspension in five appeals and denied one appeal (upheld the discharge).
+One appeal was upheld, and the employee was reinstated with no discipline.
+Five appeals were dismissed for lack of jurisdiction because they were either exempt employees, filed a grievance, or filed untimely.
+Two appeals were dismissed for default.
+The remaining nine appeals were withdrawn or settled.
+There were 18 pending discharge appeals as of June 30, 2020.

-There were four suspension appeals filed during fiscal year 2019 and two decisions rendered by the Commission.
-One appeal was withdrawn, and one suspension was upheld.
-There were two pending suspension appeals as of June 30, 2019.
+There were two suspension appeals filed during fiscal year 2020 and four decisions rendered by the Commission.
+Three appeals were withdrawn, and one appeal was settled.
+There were no pending suspension appeals as of June 30, 2020.

 The Commission is also responsible for hearing appeals of employees who have been demoted in their positions.
 Although this is not an active area, it is important that employees have a right to appeal if they believe they have been unjustly demoted in their position.
-Two demotion appeals were filed, and the Commission rendered decisions in three during fiscal year 2019.
-One was upheld, one was withdrawn, and one was dismissed for no jurisdiction as the employee was not certified.
-There were none pending as of June 30, 2019.
+No demotion appeals were filed during fiscal year 2020.
+There were no pending demotion appeals as of June 30, 2020.